-Parameter Description Start iFolder when logging in to the desktop (Available only in windows Select this option to launch iFolder whenever you log in with the local username where you set up the iFolder account.
-For those accounts where you have enabled Remember My Password, synchronization occurs in the background at the specified synchronization interval. client) Deselect this option to start iFolder manually.
+Parameter Description Start iFolder when logging in to the desktop (Available only in windows client) Select this check box to launch iFolder whenever you log in with the local username where you set up the iFolder account.
+For those accounts where you have enabled Remember My Password , you will not be prompted to specify your password when you log in.
+Deselect this check box to start iFolder manually.
 Display confirmation dialog on Select this check box to receive a confirmation message each time you create an iFolder, in addition to the normal visual cues such as the iFolder appearing in the list of iFolders. successful creation of iFolder Deselect this check box to stop receiving the confirmation message.
-Hide iFolder main Deselect this check box to display the iFolder window on startup. window at startup Select this check box if you want the iFolder window to remain hidden on startup.
+Hide iFolder Tray Select this check box to hide the iFolder icon displayed in system tray.
+Icon (Available only in windows Deselect this check box to display the iFolder icon in the system tray. client) WARNING: If you select this check box, ensure that the Hide iFolder main window at startup check box is deselected.
+Otherwise, the visual cues that indicate a running iFolder application will be unavailable.
+Hide iFolder main window at startup Select this check box if you want the iFolder window to remain hidden on startup.
+Deselect this check box to display the iFolder window on startup.
 Display Select this check box if you want to display synchronization logs on startup. synchronization logs Deselect this check box if you want to hide synchronization logs on startup.
-Display notifications for policy violations Select this check box to display a pop-up message in the notification area whenever a policy is violated.
-Notify when iFolders are Select this check box to display a pop-up message in the notification area whenever you receive a new invitation to share an iFolder. shared To view a list of iFolders that are available for download on your current computer, select Show Available iFolders in the iFolder browser whenever iFolder is running.
-Notify when conflicts arise Select this check box to display a pop-up message in the notification area whenever a conflict occurs on synchronizing files.
-Deselect this check box to disable the pop-up messages for synchronization conflicts.
-Whenever conflicts occur, the iFolder Error licon is displayed on the iFolder when iFolder is running.
-Notify when a user joins the iFolder Select this check box to display a pop-up message in the notification area whenever a user accepts an invitation to share an iFolder. domain Deselect this check box to disable the pop-up messages.
-You can view a complete list of iFolder users whenever iFolder is running by selecting the iFolder, then clicking Share with to open the iFolder Properties dialog box to the Sharing tab.
+When quota policy is violated Select this check box to display a pop-up message in the notification area whenever a disk quota policy is violated.
+Deselect this check box to disable this notification.
+When file size policy is violated Select this check box to display a pop-up message in the notification area whenever a file size policy is violated.
+Deselect this check box to disable this notification.
+When file exclusion policy is Select this check box to display a pop-up message in the notification area whenever a file exclusion policy is violated. violated Deselect this check box to disable this notification.
+When disk is full Select this check box to display a pop-up message in the notification area whenever disk is full in the local system.
+Deselect this check box to disable this notification.
+When required permissions are unavailable Select this check box to display a pop-up message in the notification area whenever the required permissions to perform an operation on a file or folder is unavailable.
+For example, you will be unable to download a file if you have only read rights.
+Deselect this check box to disable this notification.